 Among the council’s findings are:

 - GINA leaves individuals vulnerable to discrimination in areas such as life, long-term care and disability insurance, and does not extend to certain sectors of the population.

 - Many health care providers and patients are not aware of current protections against genetic discrimination, suggesting that educational efforts are warranted.

-protection and necessary steps toward strengthening protections.
-In addition, the AMA has developed a policy perspective on GINA, genetic discrimination, and needed improvements in laws protecting individuals from discrimination.
+In addition, the AMA developed a policy perspective on GINA (PDF) calling for improvements in laws that protect individuals from discrimination and also stating that:

-The first federal law to address issues relating to genetic discrimination was the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
-The Americans with Disabilities Act (ADA) prohibits employment discrimination based on a disability, the history of a disability, or a perceived disability.
-However, it is not clear whether the ADA protects against genetic discrimination in employment decisions.
+The first federal law to address genetic discrimination was the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+The Americans with Disabilities Act (ADA) prohibits employment discrimination based on a disability; however, it is not clear whether the ADA protects against genetic discrimination in employment decisions.

-In February 2000, President Clinton banned genetic discrimination when he issued Executive Order 13145 to Prohibit Discrimination in Federal Employment Based on Genetic Information.
-The Executive Order prohibits discrimination against any federal employee based on protected genetic information, or information about a request for or the receipt of genetic services.
-Similarly, internal policies of the U.S. military and the Veteran's Health Administration afford protections for these groups similar to those afforded by GINA.
+In February 2000, President Clinton banned genetic discrimination when he issued Executive Order 13145, which prohibits discrimination against any federal employee.
+Similarly, internal policies of the U.S. military and the Veteran's Health Administration afford protections similar to GINA.